hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 });
 ```

-It can be used to check any type
+It can also be used to check any type:

 ```ts
 // uint